SunMed BRT station

-The SunMed BRT station is located on Jalan Lagoon Selatan, Bandar Sunway, Subang Jaya, Selangor, and is served by the BRT Sunway Line.
+The SunMed BRT station is located on Jalan Lagoon Selatan, Bandar Sunway, Subang Jaya, Selangor, Malaysia, and is served by the BRT Sunway Line.
 Like other BRT stations on this line, it is elevated.

 The station is located beside Sunway Medical Centre, and is connected to Taylor's University through an 800 m skyway.
 The station serves both of the institutions.